 - c.
 Non-Solicit.
-During the term of your employment and for a period of one (1) year after the termination or expiration thereof, you will not, directly or indirectly, either alone or in association with others (i) solicit any employee of the Company to leave the employ of the Company; (ii) solicit for employment or hire (or solicit to engage as an independent contractor), or permit any organization directly or indirectly controlled by you to solicit for employment or hire (or solicit to engage as an independent contractor), any person who was an employee of the Company at the time of the termination or cessation of your employment with the Company; (iii) either alone or in association with others solicit, divert or take away, or attempt to take away, the business or patronage of any of the clients, customers or accounts, or prospective clients, customers or accounts of the Company which were contacted, solicited or served by your while employed by the Company; or (iv) either alone or in association with others permit any organization directly or indirectly controlled by you to solicit, divert or take away, or attempt to take away, the business or patronage of any of the clients, customers or accounts, or prospective clients, customers or accounts of the Company that were contacted, solicited or served by you while employed by the Company. - d.
+During the term of your employment and for a period of one (1) year after the termination or expiration thereof, you will not, directly or indirectly, either alone or in association with others (i) solicit any employee of the Company to leave the employ of the Company; (ii) solicit for employment or hire (or solicit to engage as an independent contractor), or permit any organization directly or indirectly controlled by you to solicit for employment or hire (or solicit to engage as an independent contractor), any person who was an employee of the Company at the time of the termination or cessation of your employment with the Company; (iii) either alone or in association with others solicit, divert or take away, or attempt to take away, the business or patronage of any of the clients, customers or accounts, or prospective clients, customers or in association with others permit any organization directly or indirectly controlled by you to solicit, divert or take away, or attempt to take away, the business or patronage of any of the clients, customers or accounts, or prospective clients, customers or accounts of the Company that were contacted, solicited or served by you while employed by the Company. - d.
 Returning Company Documents and Property.
 You agree that, upon termination of your employment with the Company, for any reason, you will deliver to the Company (and will not keep in your possession or deliver to anyone else) any and all records, data, notes, reports, information, proposals, lists, correspondence, emails, specifications, drawings, blueprints, sketches, materials, other documents, or reproductions or copies (including but not limited to on computer discs or drives) of any aforementioned items either developed by me pursuant to your employment with the Company or otherwise relating to the business of the Company, retaining neither copies nor excerpts thereof.
 You also agree that, at such time, or earlier upon request, you will deliver to the Company all Company property in your possession, including cell phones, computers, computer discs, drives and other equipment or devices and that if you fail to do so the Company may withhold from your compensation the replacement cost of Company property you have not returned.
 You agree that, upon termination of your employment with the Company, you will sign and deliver to the Company the Company's form of "Termination Certification" certifying your compliance with this Section 6.